In this video, Carlos Batara explains when you can immigrate your spouse, children, parents, brothers, or sisters.

-The most common route is through a family member.
+The most common route to permanent residence is through a family member.

 The process for bringing or keeping your family together – the family unification process – starts with a visa, moves to a green card, and, for some, ends with citizenship.